 - A box of broth.
 This is optional, but handy for basting and for gravy-making.
 It can be turkey broth (if you can find it) or chicken broth.

 Do not buy the biggest Scrooge-impressing-the-Cratchits turkey you can find at the store.
-Here's the good news about a pandemic Thanksgiving: Since most of us are cooking for our immediate families only this year, there's no need to buy a giant turkey that takes forever to cook and is hard to roast evenly, even for experienced cooks.
-You can buy a smaller Thanksgiving turkey to feed your crew and still have leftovers for sandwiches.
+Here’s the good news about an intimate Thanksgiving: You can buy a smaller Thanksgiving turkey to feed your crew and still have leftovers for sandwiches.
 Look for a turkey in the 8 to 10 pound range.
-(Or if your family is small, consider just buying a breast only and pan roasting that with some olive oil and seasoning.)
+(Or if your family is small, consider just buying a breast only and pan-roasting that with some olive oil and seasoning.)

 Is your turkey organic?
 Is it gourmet?
 Is it from the farmer’s market?
 If so, that’s great.
 If not, that’s also great.
 You have other things to worry about this year.
 Stay frosty.

 To be honest, this is probably the most important part of making Thanksgiving turkey.
 If you don’t thaw it completely, it won’t cook evenly, plus not all of the meat will cook to a safe temperature to eat.
 And if you don’t thaw it at all, you’re ordering Thai food.
 So if you pay attention to nothing else on this page, please do note this:

 If you buy a frozen turkey, or if you freeze your turkey after bringing it home from the store, you need to thaw it in the fridge for one full, 24-hour day per 5 pounds of bird.